 private survey as well as any “as-built” drawings prior to any excavation work conducted on the property.
 If an excavation nears identified utility lines, hand digging methods must be used to find the exact location of the utility in question.

 Designated First Aid Plan: Consigli Construction shall follow Site Safety Plan for first Aid.
 Report any incidents to the Safety Director.

 ** Please review chapter 1 and 27 for additional details.

-Emergency Management Response: In the event of an Emergency the construction workers shall leave all 3 of the building immediately.
-Point of assembly/muster shall be located on the lawn next to the exit way of stair B. In the Event of a DISASTER, the Superintendent or Safety director shall instruct the construction workers to leave the site or remain in place and await further instruction.
+Emergency Management Response: In the event of an Emergency the construction workers shall leave the building immediately.
+Point of assembly/muster shall be on the site evacuation plan.
+In the Event of a DISASTER, the Superintendent shall instruct the construction workers to leave the site or remain in place and await further instruction.
 The following steps should be taken in the event of an emergency

 When reporting an emergency, please provide the following:

 - Site Address: 267 Grant St, Bridgeport, CT 06610

 - Nature and extent of the incident (injury, accident, spill, smoke/fire, damage, etc.);